arronwelch/C/code/Exercise in akaedu.github.io/Chapter 16. Details Of Bit Operator/RAID.md

 ## RAID 3(consists of byte-level striping with dedicated parity)
 	All disk spindle rotation is synchronized and data is striped such that each sequential byte is on a different drive.

+## RAID 4(consists of block-level striping with dedicated parity)
+	RAID-DP